 God wants us to know love the way He intended it to be.

 True love begins when we sow love, instead of waiting for it to be given.

-God doesn't command a wife to _feel_ respectful toward her husband.
-She is to _be_ respectful.
-Her responsibility is to obey God, not her feelings.
+God doesn't command us to _feel_ respectful toward our spouse.
+We are to _be_ respectful.
+Our responsibility is to obey God, not our feelings.